Christmas Card Photoshop Tutorial Assets

 Another obvious thing that we need to fix is the tone color, the lightness and the saturation.
 For that let's change the settings of Hue/Saturation as shown in the image.

-Use the transform tool from the menu Edit - Transform - Warp, to change the shape of this snow area like in the image:
+Use the Transform Tool from the menu Edit > Transform > Warp, to change the shape of this snow area like in the image:

-with the almost the same technique used on previous 2 steps, we will add snow on
+There is no snowy winter without snow on the roof of the house.
+So, practically with almost the same technique used on previous 2 steps, we will add snow on the roof.

 Create a new layer, called Roof Snow.
 With the Pen Tool, path selected draw the roof shapes.
 In fact draw the roof shapes exceeding the initial shape so that we can give volume to the snow surface later on.